juliajessica/acme-store/planning.md

 Based off of the designs it seems that the application is adding a tax value to the total.
 The desings example shows $40.34 is applied to the $500.01 total.
 I calculated that the tax is a total of 8% for each item. - verfiy that this is correct with Diana.

 Does this require adding additional testing?

+### Cart:

+I noticed that the numeric total quantity for each item in the cart had the font set to `Lora Regular` in the sketch file.
+I made a design decision to keep the font aligned with the stlye guidelines and set it to `font-family: 'Chivo', sans-serif;`.